lynnolson/dtsa5511lo/README.md

 Save the 2010 dataset to a directory in the same directory as this notebook named data/i2b2/2010/.
 Likewise, save the 2012 dataset to a directory in the same directory as this notebook named data/i2b2/2012/.

-Run the notebook i2b2_2010_iob.ipynb to get the i2b2 2010 in the format expected by the clinicalNER.ipynb notebook.
-Likewise, run the notebook i2b2_2012_iob.ipynb to get the i2b2 2012 in the correct format (modified from [ClinicalBERT github repo](https://github.com/EmilyAlsentzer/clinicalBERT/blob/master/downstream_tasks/i2b2_preprocessing/i2b2_2012/Reformat.ipynb).)
+Run the notebook i2b2_2010_iob.ipynb to get the i2b2 2010 data in the IOB format expected by the clinicalNER.ipynb notebook.
+Likewise, run the notebook i2b2_2012_iob.ipynb to get the i2b2 2012 data in the correct IOB format (modified from [ClinicalBERT github repo](https://github.com/EmilyAlsentzer/clinicalBERT/blob/master/downstream_tasks/i2b2_preprocessing/i2b2_2012/Reformat.ipynb).)

 ### Usage

 All code may be found and run in the notebook clinicalNER.ipynb.
-The notebook assumes that the above datafile is found in the same directory in which the notebook is run.
+The notebook assumes that the data directories are found in the same directory in which the notebook is run.
+The models require using a GPU with at least 32GB of memory.